vivaria/edisonrul.ing/docs/source/cards/e/electric-lizard.md

 ### Card Rulings

-●If the non-Zombie-Type monster is removed from the field or flipped face-down, it can attack in the following turn.
+*   If the non-Zombie-Type monster is removed from the field or flipped face-down, it can attack in the following turn.